 Attendance Policy: Unexcused absences from lecture or lab result in 1% reduction of your final course grade for each unexcused absence.
 Attendance will be taken each lecture and lab.
 This is not a class to cut and get notes from someone else .
 This is a class where you must come to lecture and lab a few minutes early every time and be ready to participate for the entire lecture or lab.
 Athletes are excused only for Varsity Games (and work is expected to be made up within one week).
 No students have earned an A in this course who have had more than two unexcused absences.
 If you can not make a class, you must notify your instructor before the class.
 Notification after the fact (Ex post facto) will result in a zero for that class and assignment.
 If you miss a speaking assignment without notifying your instructor before the class or if you miss a speaking assignment because you were not prepared, you will earn a zero for that assignment.
 Only extreme legitimate prior-notification absences (death in the family, serious illness, or accident) will be made up.
-For an excuse to be legitimate you must contact the CALS Deans Office (Rose Laba, 656-0289, firstname.lastname@example.org) and Rose will notify Dr. Leonard.
+For an excuse to be legitimate you must contact your college's Deans office (for CALS Deans Office Rose Laba, 656-0289, firstname.lastname@example.org) and they will notify Dr. Leonard.
 This should be a very rare occurrence.

 are expected to have a positive attitude and to

 arrive to class a few minutes early and be in their seat when class

 time begins and stay for the entire class time.
 Talking or

 texting on your cell phone during lecture or lab is not

 early, notify the instructor at least a week BEFORE the class